Perdia-DB/Perdia-DB/README.md

 ### Create Objects

-Make a instance of a defined template with a key.
+Make an instance of a defined template with a key.
 ```
 CREATE "Monday" TYPE "DAY";
 ```